Find Affordable College Courses

 After completing their degree, allied health graduates from Pitt Community College carry an average student debtload of $13,462.

-You’ll join some of the best and brightest minds around you if you attend University of North Carolina at Charlotte.
-The school came in at #3 on this year’s Most Popular Online Allied Health Professions Schools in North Carolina list.
-Located in the large city of Charlotte, UNC Charlotte is a public school with a very large student population.
+You’ll be in good company if you decide to attend University of North Carolina at Charlotte.
+It ranked #3 on our 2023 Most Popular Online Allied Health Professions Schools in North Carolina list.
+Located in the city of Charlotte, UNC Charlotte is a public school with a fairly large student population.

 While working on their degree, allied health majors at UNC Charlotte accumulate an average of around $23,125 in student debt.